cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 Create a new world by selecting the `File / New World` menu item.

 A new world is now open.
 For now, the 3D window displays a black screen.
-The Scene Tree View (on the left hand side) currently lists the fundamental nodes:
+The Scene Tree view (on the left hand side) currently lists the fundamental nodes:
 - `WorldInfo`: containing misc global parameters ;
 - `Viewpoint`: defining the main camera parameters ;
 - and `Background`: defining the background color.